Khaleed/dotspacemacs/README.md

 ## License

+© Khalid, 2017

-dotspacemacs is released under the The [MIT](https://opensource.org/licenses/MIT) License.
+dotspacemacs is released under the The [Apache 2.0](https://opensource.org/licenses/Apache-2.0) License.